Deadline for ICD-10 Allows Health Care Industry Ample Time to Prepare For Change

 Road to 10: CMS Online Resource for Small Practices

 CMS has released “Road to 10,” an online resource built with the help of providers in small practices.
-This tool is intended to help small medical practices jumpstart their ICD-10 transition.
+This tool is designed to help small medical practices jumpstart their ICD-10 transition.

 “Road to 10” includes specialty references and gives providers the capability to build ICD-10 action plans tailored for their practice needs.